mzazon/awesome-cloud-projects/aws/recommendation-systems-personalize/recommendation-systems-personalize.md

    # Create deployment package
    zip -r recommendation-handler.zip recommendation-handler.py

-   echo "✅ Lambda function code prepared"
+   echo "✅ Lambda function code prepared with enhanced error handling"
    ```

-   The Lambda function code is packaged and ready for deployment, containing the business logic that will process recommendation requests and interface with Personalize.
-This serverless component provides the intelligent middleware that transforms API requests into personalized recommendations, handling error scenarios and ensuring reliable service delivery.
+   The Lambda function code is packaged and ready for deployment, containing enhanced business logic that will process recommendation requests and interface with Personalize.
+This serverless component provides robust middleware that transforms API requests into personalized recommendations, handling various error scenarios and ensuring reliable service delivery with proper caching headers.

 8. **Deploy Lambda Function**: